FOOT & ANKLE

 Supportive shoes and orthotics: Your doctor may recommend you to wear shoes with good support and cushioning.
 Custom orthotics (shoe inserts) may also be helpful.

 Physical therapy: Your physical therapist may suggest you an exercise program that focuses on stretching your plantar fascia and achilles tendon.
-These exercises may help to strengthen the muscles of lower leg.
+These exercises may help to strengthen the muscles of the lower leg.
 In addition to exercises application of athletic taping to support the bottom of your foot is also taught.

 Extracorporeal shock wave therapy: During this procedure, sound waves are targeted to the painful area to stimulate the healing process in the damaged plantar fascia tissue.